Upper Subansiri district

-Upper Subansiri (Pron:/su:bənˈsɪɹi/) is an administrative district in the state of Arunachal Pradesh in India.
+Upper Subansiri district (Pron:/su:bənˈsɪɹi/) is an administrative district in the state of Arunachal Pradesh in India.

 History

 The district was formed when Subansiri district was bifurcated into Upper and Lower Subansiri districts in 1980.

 Geography

+Upper Subansiri district occupies an area of 7032 km2, comparatively equivalent to the United Kingdom's East Falkland island.

 The district headquarter is located at Daporijo.
-Upper Subansiri district occupies an area of 7032 km2, comparatively equivalent to the United Kingdom's East Falkland.
 The important towns are Chetam, Giba, Taksing, Limeking, Nacho, Siyum, Payeng, Taliha, Gite Ripa, Gussar, Dumporijo, Daporijo, Maro, Baririjo and Puchigeku, each of which is the headquarters of a circle.

 Transport

 The proposed 2000 km Mago-Thingbu to Vijaynagar Arunachal Pradesh Frontier Highway along the McMahon Line, (will intersect with the proposed East-West Industrial Corridor Highway) and will pass through this district, alignment map of which can be seen here and here.

-Economy

-In 2006 the Indian government named Upper Subansiri one of the country's 250 most backward districts (out of a total of 640).
-It is the only district in Arunachal Pradesh currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).

 Divisions

 There are four Arunachal Pradesh Legislative Assembly constituencies in this district: Nacho, Taliha, Daporijo and Dumporijo.
 All of these are part of Arunachal West Lok Sabha constituency.